WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 HTTP of course does not suffer from this.
 In general, "addressing", to the degree it exists at all, is done with HTTP URIs.
 RIPP follows this pattern.
-RIPP - as an application on top of HTTP3 - does not use or convey any IP addresses or ports.
+RIPP - as a web application that uses HTTP/3 - does not use or convey any IP addresses or ports.
 Furthermore, the client never provides addressing to the server - all traffic is sent in the reverse direction over the connection.